FREE SHIPPING on orders of $85 or more

 Although Medieval Scotland lacked a basic set of spelling rules, which meant that scribes recorded names according to their sounds it was not uncommon for the names of a father and son to be recorded differently.
 As a result, there are many spelling variations of Scottish single names.
 Duryee has been written Durie, Durray, Doray, Dorie, Durrie and others.

-Another 61 words (4 lines of text) are included under the topic Early Duryee Notables in all our PDF Extended History products.
+Another 38 words (3 lines of text) are included under the topic Early Duryee Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Duryee family moved to Ireland, but this topic is not covered in this excerpt.
-Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of Scots left their home country to travel to Ireland or Australia, or to cross the Atlantic for the North American colonies.
 The difficult crossing was an enormous hurdle, but those who survived found freedom and opportunity in ample measure.
 Some Scots even fought for their freedom in the American War of Independence.
 This century, their ancestors have become aware of the illustrious history of the Scots in North America and at home through Clan societies and other organizations.
 Passenger and immigration lists show many early and influential immigrants bearing the name Duryee: John Durie who settled in Boston Massachusetts in 1620; Isabel Durie settled in New Jersey in 1686; Jacob Durie settled in Philadelphia, Pennsylvania in 1738..